junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror_BB/SPN-Horror-ghost-whole-novel.md

 Dean has to gather up enough courage to go back into this place that is his new home for merely two days and he is already thinking about moving out.

-*Jo would never let it go and it will forever be a troll.* Dean grimaces, slumping down on the chair.
+*Jo would never stop taunting him with that.* Dean grimaces, slumping down on the chair.

 They tell him the mirror is clean, but it might be a previous prank someone draw on it, leaving slight trace of skin oil or something, that's why the words show up.
 They try heating up and steaming again, but no words this time.
 "Probably nothing."
 They say.